 The Town and Board of Education do not offer retirees any post-employment benefits.
 They do, however, allow retirees to remain on the Health Self-Insurance plan as long as they pay the full COBRA rates.
 The only exception to the no post-employment benefits would be for those employees who have retired under Heart and Hypertension and have negotiated these benefits.
 There are no stand-alone financial statements available for the plan.

 At July 1, 2013, plan participation consisted of the following:

 Participants (not rounded)

-Active participants 1,168

-Retirees 143

-Spouses of retirees 56
+Active participants Retirees Spouses of retirees 1,168 143 56

 Total Participants 1,367

 B. Funding Policy